 Family Day at Museum of Glass - “Mama Mia”: Mesmerize your mother by creating a sculpture of her made from recycled materials!
 Session will be guided by local artist Jennifer Adams.
 Additionally, Tacoma School of Arts choreography class will perform student-directed pieces inspired by current exhibitions in two shows Saturday, May 12th, 1-4pm.
 Museum of Glass, 1801 Dock St., Tacoma.
 For more information, call 253-284-4750 or visit www.museumofglass.org

-RUN FOR MOM!
-Run for your mother … your grandmother … every mother … in the name of supporting families and children!
-Start your Mother's Day by running in the Family Support Center’s Mother's Day 5k at the Hands On Children's Museum in Olympia Sunday, May 13at 7:30am.
+REGISTER NOW!
+Run for Mom: Run for your mother … your grandmother … every mother … in the name of supporting families and children!
+Start your Mother's Day by running in the Family Support Center’s Mother's Day 5k at the Hands On Children's Museum in Olympia Sunday, May 13 at 7:30am.
 Proceeds support local families and children in need.
 Prizes for top runners!
 Register now at www.fscss.org

 Family Day at Museum of Glass - “Busy Bees”: Make the world a friendlier place by making bee-friendly seed balls while the Young Bunch troupe perform modern and traditional square dancing in the Grand Hall Saturday, June 9th, 1-4pm.
 Museum of Glass, 1801 Dock St., Tacoma.
 For more details, call 253-284-4750 or see www.museumofglass.org

 FREE!
-Lacey Fireworks: A fireworks and music spectacular will excite the whole family in Lacey on July 3rd!
+Lacey Fireworks: A fireworks and music spectacular will excite the whole family on July 3rd - the day before Independence Day!
 There will be country music from the Olson Brothers and then pop music from the Fun Addicts before a fireworks display at dusk to knock your socks off.
 Tuesday, July 3rd, 5pm.
 Rainier Vista Park, 5475 45th Ave.
 SE, Lacey.
-For more details, see www.ci.lacey.wa.us or call 360-438-2631.
+For more details, see www.ci.lacey.wa.us or call 360-438-2631

 FREE!
-Norman Foote in Lacey: Bring the kids to a lovable show of kids’ music and comedy!
-Norman Foote will entertain, bringing smiles and outright laughter in another “Lacey In Tune” concert.
-Tuesday, July 10th, 6:30pm.
+Lacey Children's Entertainment Series - Norman Foote: Bring the kids to a lovable show of kids’ music and comedy!
+Norman Foote will entertain, bringing smiles and outright laughter in another “Lacey In Tune” concert Tuesday, July 10th, 6:30pm.
 Huntamer Park, 618 Woodland Square Loop SE, Lacey.
-For more information, see www.ci.lacey.wa.us/events or call 360-438-2631 for information.
+360-438-2631 http://www.ci.lacey.wa.us/events